Code-Institute-Submissions/kordianbird-RecipeBook_FebResub/README.md

 * I want to be able to delete my recipe

+* I want to be able to create an account

-* I want my password to be only available to me
+* I want to be able to sign out of my account

 ## Design

 * the background image gives off a fun and inviting feel to the user

-* profile page let's the user know that they are logged in and what is their username
+* profile page let's the user know that they are logged in and what their username is

 * add recipe page is plain and not cramped with content to not overwhelm the user